magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

   [Kevin Lynagh](https://github.com/lynaghk).

-The problem with those alternatives is that they are now both deprecated in favor of the much easier, more powerful and more flexible
+The problem with those alternatives is that they are now both deprecated in favor of the much easier, more powerful and flexible [Reader Conditionals](http://clojure.org/reader#The%20Reader--Reader%20Conditionals) extension we cited above.
-[Reader Conditionals](http://clojure.org/reader#The%20Reader--Reader%20Conditionals)
-extension we cited above.